temporalio/documentation/docs/python/how-to-set-client-options-in-python.md

 To set the Retry Policy, use `retrypolicy` followed by your Retry statement.
 In this example, we are:

-- Creating a Retry Policy with initial interval of 1 second, backoff coefficient of 2.0 and maximum interval of 100 seconds.
+- Creating a Retry Policy with initial interval of 1 second, back off coefficient of 2.0 and maximum interval of 100 seconds.
 - Not allowing any retry attempts.
 - Not allowing any error type to be retried.